guypursey/hithercontent/README.md

 #### Returns

 An object containing key-value pairs for each of the properties on a GatherContent page.
-This gets rid of all the IDs and extraneous data that the API gives you and simply gives you the content on a page in a label and content format.
+This flattens everything in `config` and prefixes all the other data that the API gives you and simply gives you the properties and content for a page in a label and content format.
+The labels are formed by taking the label name from the page and prefixing it with the tab name, separated by an underscore.
+General properties for the page are simply prefixed with an underscore as they don't belong under a specific tab.